 ADOPTING A SPOUSE’S CHILD OR ADOPTING A CHILD TOGETHER

 If your spouse had a biological child or adopted a child before you were married, whether you were in a relationship at the time or not, you can still protect your parental rights to that child through a step-parent adoption (if you’re married) or a second parent adoption (if you’re unmarried).
 Since there are legal requirements to fulfill, including obtaining the consent of the other legal parent (if applicable) and requirements regarding the length of time you have been married and/or living with the child, you’ll need to work with a lawyer to make sure you complete all the necessary legal requirements.

-When you approach us with a desire to complete an LGBT adoption, whether to add a new child to your family or to legally secure your parental rights to a child you already have, we can provide you experienced legal counsel regarding the laws which affect same-sex couples adopting in New York and New Jersey.
+When you approach us with a desire to complete an LGBT adoption, whether to add a new child to your family or to legally secure your parental rights to a child you already have, we can provide you with experienced legal counsel regarding the laws which affect same-sex couples adopting in New York and New Jersey.
 As members of the Family Law Institute of the national LGBT Bar Association, we can help by:

-- Certifying you as an adoptive parent where necessary
+- Certifying you as an adoptive parent where necessary.

 - Preparing and submitting all required documentation and papers in court

 Through our client-oriented, personalized process, we can help you determine what those steps should be.
-If you want to learn more about adopting in New York or New Jersey, please call us at 888-962-3001 or contact us online.
+If you want to learn more about adopting in New York or New Jersey, please call us at 914-779-1050 or contact us online.